-- a) no LGCs have been created; or - b) LGCs have been created and voluntarily surrendered against the rated premises. - For documentation requirements, see Section 11.8.1.
+- a) no LGCs have been created; or - b) LGCs have been created and voluntarily surrendered against the rated premises.

 The electricity consumed from an OREG system will not count as renewable electricity in the REI-

 - 1) if LGCs have been created and sold; or - 2) if the OREG system is not metered in accordance with the preceding chapters.